ArthurYdalgo/laravext/docs/quickstart.md

 This tutorial assumes that you already have a Laravel 10 (or later) project up and running with PHP 8.2, and that you use the vite bundler.
 These instructions are based on the [examples provided in the laravext repository](https://github.com/ArthurYdalgo/laravext/tree/main/examples).

+You can also check the starter kits available at the laravext repository, [in the starter-kits](https://github.com/ArthurYdalgo/laravext/tree/main/starter-kits) directory.

 ## Composer

 First, install the composer package: